Audio-Language Models for Audio-Centric Tasks: A Systematic Survey: Downstream Transfer

 \section{Downstream Transfer}

-Downstream transfer is crucial for enhancing the performance of ALMs, enabling them to adapt efficiently to new tasks.
-Transfer focuses on applying the knowledge gained from solving pretext tasks to solve other related tasks \cite{deshmukh2023pengi}.
-This can be divided into task-specific fine-tuning or multi-task tuning and cooperation.
+Downstream transfer is crucial for enhancing ALM performance and enabling efficient adaptation to new tasks.
+It involves applying knowledge acquired from pretext tasks to solve related problems \cite{deshmukh2023pengi}.
+This process adapts general-purpose models to domain-specific needs, facilitating deployment of robust systems in real-world applications like voice assistants and audio search.
+Transfer methods comprise task-specific fine-tuning and multi-task tuning/cooperation.